 Class 5 - Claims secured by a mechanic's and materialmen's lien in property owned by the Debtor or its estate.
-There are no known creditors in this class.
+There is one (1) known creditor in this class.

 Class 6 - Claims not secured by a lien, security interest, encumbrance or right of set-off, as the same are allowed, approved and ordered paid by the Bankruptcy Court.
 There are at least twenty (20) known creditors in this class, exclusive of those (smaller) Class 7 creditors holding unsecured claims of \$1,000 or less.